Birender Singh (politician, born 1921): Later career

+In 1977 general election he lost his Mahendragarh Seat as Vishal Haryana Party Candidate.
 In September 1978 he merged this party with the Congress.
 In 1980, he was re-elected to the 7th Lok Sabha and he played a prominent role in the formation of the Congress Government in the centre.
 He served in Ninth Cabinet of India as Cabinet Minister of Agriculture (India), Food, Rural development, Irrigation, and Civil supply.
 In 1984, he was re-elected to the 8th Lok Sabha from Mahendragarh (Lok Sabha constituency) and became a part of the 10th ministry of India under prime minister Rajiv Gandhi.
 He later resigned from both the Congress party and the Lok Sabha in 1989 on the issue of Bofors scandal.
 He joined Janata Dal and was elected to 9th Loksabha in 1989, and became Cabinet minister in the Chander Shekhar's Govt.
+In 1991 General election he lost Mahendragarh seat.In 1996 General election he contested as INC candidate and lost.
 He left active politics after 1996.
-Rao Birender Singh died on 30 September 2009 in the age of 89.
+Rao Birender Singh died on 30 September 2009 at the age of 89.